Massachusetts Eviction Notice

 Step 6: Evict the Tenant

-If the tenant fails to respond or the landlord wins the case, the landlord may obtain a court judgment for execution, which allows law enforcement to remove the tenant after a 48-hour notice.
+If tenants fail to respond or landlords win the case, landlords may obtain a court judgment for execution.
+Furthermore, this allows law enforcement to remove tenants after a 48-hour notice.

 Statutes